 Margo Schlanger, the Wade H. and Dores M. McCree Collegiate Professor of Law at the University of Michigan, is an authority on civil rights issues and civil and criminal detention.
-She joined the Law School faculty in fall 2009 and currently is on leave to serve as a civil rights adviser at the US Department of Agriculture.
-She teaches Constitutional Law, Torts, and classes relating to civil rights and to jails and prisons.
+She joined the Law School faculty in fall 2009.
+She teaches about constitutional law, torts, and civil rights, including classes related to jails and prisons.
 She also founded and runs the Civil Rights Litigation Clearinghouse.
 Previously, she was a professor at Washington University in St. Louis and an assistant professor at Harvard University.

 Served as class counsel in this federal lawsuit fighting the deportation of Iraqi nationals.